quist00/carpentries.org/_posts/2022/05/2022-05-04-workbench-beta.md

-workbench, understanding the advantages and limitations of the workbench can only be achieved if it is being used on a variety of lessons and tested by multiple Maintainers. **The purpose of the beta phase is to test out the workbench in live conditions and get feedback from early adopters** Thus, we would like to get a breadth of lessons using The Workbench.
+workbench, understanding the advantages and limitations of the workbench can only be achieved if it is being used on a variety of lessons and tested by multiple Maintainers. **The purpose of the beta phase is to test out the workbench in live conditions and get feedback from early adopters.** Thus, we would like to get a breadth of lessons using The Workbench.

 Before I go on, because I will be referring to two versions of any given lesson,